 We believe our current cash and cash equivalents, marketable securities and cash generated from operations will satisfy our expected working and other capital requirements for the foreseeable future based on current business plans, including investments in other companies and other assets to support the growth of our business, financing for customers of CDMA infrastructure products in accordance with the agreements with Ericsson, financing under agreements with CDMA telecommunications operators, other commitments, the payment of dividends and possible additional stock buy backs.
 We started construction of two facilities in San Diego, California in fiscal 2003, totaling approximately one million additional square feet, to meet the requirements projected in our long-term business plan.
-The remaining cost of these new facilities is expected to be approximately \$217 million through fiscal 2007.
+The remaining cost of these new facilities is expected to be approximately \$190 million through fiscal 2007.
 In October 2004, we announced our plans to expand our current Network Operations Center in Las Vegas, Nevada, which uses GPS and other technologies to track freight transportation and shipping nationwide.
-We expect the cost of this expansion will be approximately \$22 million through fiscal 2007.
-We expect to place the new and expanded facilities in service starting in fiscal 2005 through fiscal 2007.
+We expect the cost of this expansion will be approximately \$2007.

 We intend to continue our strategic investment activities to promote the worldwide adoption of CDMA products and the growth of CDMA-based wireless data and wireless Internet products.
 As part of these investment activities, we may provide financing to facilitate the marketing and sale of CDMA equipment by authorized suppliers.
-In the event additional needs for cash arise, we may raise additional funds from a combination of sources including potential debt and equity issuance.
+In the event additional needs or uses for cash arise, we may raise additional funds from a combination of sources including potential debt and equity issuance.